Play, Recreation, Hobbies, and Leisure

 By starting young, while still in school, youth can learn wellness skills that last a lifetime.

 So just go play?
 Not so simple.
-The National Institutes of Health (NIH) have called recreation and leisure skills a “neglected component of transition planning.”
+The National Institutes of Health (NIH) have called recreation and leisure skills a “neglected component of navigating life after high school planning.”
 Research from the Center for Disease Control (CDC) suggests that people with disabilities are less likely than those without disabilities to be physically active.
 The CDC also notes that children and adults with disabilities are more at risk for obesity and secondary conditions such as heart disease and diabetes.
-In spite of ADA guidelines, there are still many barriers to inclusive opportunities.

 Click here to read more.